 He was none of those things.
 His kiss was amazing.
 Strong, but not messy.
 Tongue used in the best way.

-She felt her uniform being tugged off, heard a fastener give way.
+She felt her uniform being tugged off and heard a fastener give way.
 "I thought you weren't going to rip off my uniform."

-He captured her lips in his teeth, bit down very gently, then let go.
+He captured her lips in his teeth and bit down very gently, then let go.
 "I did not say that.
 I said I would not use my teeth to do it."